ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 - Forpsi fetch vs. no fetch is 181.3 vs 190.5 (95%)
 - C4.large fetch vs. no fetch is 313.4 vs. 452 (69%)

+I conclude the fetch part is redundant and job delete can be one single delete query.

 ## Optimistic Database Queue package

-The optimistic locking package has been implemented as a Laravel package:
+I implemented the optimistic locking package as a Laravel package:

 [https://github.com/ph4r05/laravel-queue-database-ph4](https://github.com/ph4r05/laravel-queue-database-ph4)